ACM40960/mathematical-modelling-of-race-lines/README.md

 ## Abstract

 Racing line optimization is a critical aspect of motorsport performance, determining the fastest path around a circuit.
-This project implements three distinct mathematical approaches to racing line calculation: a conservative geometric model, a physics-based lap time optimization algorithm, and the research-grade Kapania two-step iterative method.
+This project implements three distinct mathematical approaches to racing line calculation: a conservative geometric model, a physics-based lap time optimization algorithm, and the research-grade Kapania two-step iterative method which implemenets a late-apex racing strategy.

-The platform provides real-time visualization, interactive track design, and comprehensive performance analysis, making advanced racing line theory accessible for both educational and research purposes.
+The platform provides real-time visualization, interactive track design, and comprehensive performance analysis.

 ## Project Description